sysaulab/libseedy/README.md

 ### Windows

+These binaries implements the fast [Shishua algorithm](https://espadrine.github.io/blog/posts/shishua-the-fastest-prng-in-the-world.html).
+Compiled vith Visual Studio 2022.
+Should be compatible with Vista and up.

 - [Windows 64 bits](https://github.com/sysaulab/libseedy/releases/download/libseedy-1.0.2/seedy-windows-x64.zip) ( Vista+ )
 - [Windows 32 bits](https://github.com/sysaulab/libseedy/releases/download/libseedy-1.0.2/seedy-windows-x86.zip) ( Vista+ )
 - [Windows for ARM](https://github.com/sysaulab/libseedy/releases/download/libseedy-1.0.2/seedy-windows-ARM64.zip) ( 8+ )

+### Window Legacy

+These binaries implements a portable [Mersenne Twister algorithm](https://github.com/ESultanik/mtwister).
+Refactoring shishua.h to be "ancient C" compliant is not something I want to do.
+Replacing it with the more conservative Mersenne Twister makes much more sense.
+Aside from replacing uin32_t with "unsigned long" only one declaration followed an instructions and needed be declared at the top of the function first.

+Compiled vith Visual C++ 6.
+Should be compatible with Windows 95 and up.

 - [win32](https://github.com/sysaulab/libseedy/releases/download/libseedy-1.0.2/seedy-windows-win32.zip) ( 95+ )

 ### DOS

 The DOS port uses a timer-based entropy collection method.
 The seed generator itself has not been tested with serious statistical suites.
 It is very slow (32 bits per second) but provide a reliable method to initialize a generator.

-The Marsenne Twister generator provides a cryptographic quality generator to DOS.
+The Mersenne Twister generator provides a cryptographic quality generator to DOS.
 Copy to c:\dev\random.exe if you want to be fancy!
 Tested with (Compaq) Dos 2.11 on 86box.

+A bug in my ANSI port of the MT algorithm has been fixed since the source code listed in this release.
+The corrected version is distributed with the programs and has been merged to the main branch.

 - [DOS](https://github.com/sysaulab/libseedy/releases/download/libseedy-1.0.2/seedy-DOS.zip)